 The Type IV is an ultra high performance street/race head based on recent developments from our racing test program.
 It has some special features to distinguish it and is custom designed for each application.
 Email for details and options.

-- All prices and performance information above is based on heads built up from B20 F cores.
+- All prices and performance information above for B20 heads are based on heads built up from B20 F cores.

 - Prices and performance of heads based on B18, B20B and B20E cores will vary.

 Our Volvo race heads are a significant step up from our street performance heads and our designed for on track competition on engines designed for high RPM and high compression.
 The vintage/historic race head includes features similar to the Type III Street Performance Head, but than adds larger ports, 1.4 inch triple valve springs good for 8,000 rpm, titanium retainers, 38 mm exhaust valves, with the head milled to provide a 13 - 1 CR.
 These are serious race heads not designed for street use.
 More than double the porting and flow test time goes into this head as compared to our Type II SP head.
 As with our street performance heads, B20F heads are the usual basis for our race heads.
 With our modifications they flow significantly better than any of the original Volvo R Sport performance and race heads.
 These heads are designed to work with our race cams and headers to produce reliable road race engines.
 Dyno results show well over 200 HP at the crank for a 2 liter engine and up to 250 HP for larger displacements.